ZuInnoTe/scrapy-contrib-bigexporters/docs/avro.rst

     }

-There are more storage backend, e.g. Google Cloud.
+There are more storage backends, e.g. Google Cloud.
 See the documentation linked above.

 Finally, you can define in the FEEDS settings various options in 'item_export_kwargs' (and you need to at least define the AvroSchema)